 Robert Trent Jones Golf Trail – Capitol Hill (Judge) • Prattville, AL • 4/28/14

 This is the course I had lined up for tomorrow morning.
 There are actually three regulation 18-hole courses at the Capitol Hill facility: Judge, Senator and Legislator.
-By all counts, the Judge is the centerpiece and is one of the courses I have been most looking forward to playing while visiting the RTJ Trail.
+By all accounts, the Judge is the centerpiece and is one of the courses I have been most looking forward to playing while visiting the RTJ Trail.
 I would have really been bummed if I got washed out tomorrow, so I ended up playing it this evening instead.

 I decided to stop by the course on the way into town, just to get a preview of what things looked like and feel out what my options would be if tomorrow didn’t work out with the weather.
 I could see it wasn’t super busy in the late afternoon and the weather was nice (warm, overcast and very muggy, but no storm clouds in sight).